carpentries-incubator/reproducible-publications-quarto/_episodes/05-setup-versioning.md

 ![existing project](../fig/05-existing-directory.png)

 We won't take the time to cover this here, but if you've already started an R project WITHOUT version control, you have the option to add version control retrospectively.
-You can also add existing R files to a project and version control if you've done neither.
+You can also add existing R files to a project and setup version control if you've done neither.
 To see a tutorial of this process,  please see [episode 14 "Using Git from RStudio" in Version Control with Git](https://swcarpentry.github.io/git-novice/14-supplemental-rstudio/index.html).

-This is by far the most labor intensive way to do it, so remember to add version control at the beginning of any new project (even if you get lazy and don't end up using it).
+This is by far the most labor intensive way to do it, so remember to add version control at the beginning of any new project.

 ### Continue a version-controlled project

 ![version controlled](../fig/05-version-control.png)
 The final option is to continue a version controlled project.
 This is the option we will do for our workshop.

-First, indicate which version control language you will be using (Subversion is another less popular language than Git)
+First, indicate which version control language you will be using (Subversion is another version control system, though less popular than Git)

 ![Git or Subversion](../fig/05-new-project-git.PNG)